Department of Business

 Credit arranged

 Planning, organizing, staffing, controlling, and directing an organization's resources for special projects; topics include matrix organizations, cross functional teamwork, budgeting, work breakdown structures, critical path method (CPM), program evaluation and review techniques (PERT), capacity planning, and project control.
 May involve evening exams.
-Typically Offered: Fall, Spring, Summer.
+Typically Offered: Fall, Spring and Summer.

 Credit arranged